The minaret of a mosque in a mountain village in Turkey (Photograph: Patrick Comerford, 2009)

 Colin Chapman, Cross & Crescent: responding to the challenge of Islam (Leicester: IVP, 1995).

-Patrick Comerford, Reflections of the Bible in the Qur’an: a Comparison of Scriptural traditions in Christianity and Islam (Dublin: National Bible Society of Ireland, 2008).
+Patrick Comerford, Reflections of the Bible in the Qur'an (Dublin: National Bible Society of Ireland, 2009).

 J.S.
 Cutsinger, Paths to the Heart: Sufism and the Christian East (Bloomington IN: World Wisdom, 2002).